• Skip to main content

 Peanut Butter Balls vs Buckeyes

-Many people make buckeye balls which is similar.
+Many people make buckeye balls which are similar.
 The only difference is they are not dipped and coated on all sides.
-Buckeyes are traditionally dipped in the chocolate leaving a top section of peanut butter exposed, thus looking like a buckeye. (nuts from the buckeye tree common in Ohio).
-I like more of chocolate to peanut butter ratio, so fully drenched is how I roll.
-We cannot have Christmas in our house without chocolate-covered peanut butter balls.
+Buckeyes are traditionally dipped in chocolate leaving a top section of peanut butter exposed, thus looking like a buckeye. (nuts from the buckeye tree common in Ohio).

-2. powdered sugar (also known as confectioners sugar)
+• Powdered Sugar - (also known as confectioners or icing sugar)

 Why salted butter?
 Why not!
-The salt content in the butter is low enough to not make it taste "salt".
-Rather the salt just balances out all that sugar.
+The salt content in the butter is low enough to not make it taste "salty".
+Rather the salt just balances out all that sugar and is a flavor enhancer.
 You can also use salted vegan butter and vegan chocolate to make these delicious peanut butter balls.

 Old-fashioned peanut butter balls ingredients